 There are various municipalities, agencies, and organizations that have been researching or are interested in furthering research on the economic impact that investments in active transportation infrastructure have on local businesses.
 For example, the Capital Regional District (CRD) in British Columbia recently conducted a "Bikenomics" study to assess the economic impact of cycling in Greater Victoria.
 The study examined how cycling affects the local economy, from boosting tourism and helping attract top tech talent to helping retail business flourish, providing jobs and more.
-Similarly,
+Similarly, infrastructure.
+The results should also be shared to encourage business to be friendly towards new walking, cycling, and transit infrastructure.

 The Centre for Active Transportation (TCAT) recently published an Economic Impact Study of the bicycle lanes the City of Toronto's Bloor Annex and Korea Town Neighbourhoods.
-The City of Windsor should ensure that it stays abreast of the research and evaluate the local economic benefits walking, cycling, and transit infrastructure.
+The City of Windsor should ensure that it stays abreast of the research and evaluate the local economic benefits walking, cycling, and transit